morpho-org/metamorpho-v1.1/README.md

 > - this MetaMorpho vault does not realize the bad debt (more on this [here](https://github.com/morpho-org/metamorpho-no-bad-debt-realization/blob/d16ecfed0da4b4c51ed65c2eba865f5623c2242b/src/interfaces/IMetaMorpho.sol#L81));
 > - the timelock can be set to zero at deployment;
 > - the name and symbol are mutable;
-> - `reallocate` always revert if the market is not enabled in the vault.
+> - `reallocate` always reverts if the market is not enabled in the vault.

 ## Overview